jschreuder/Middle/README.rst

     <?php
     use jschreuder\Middle;
-    // Setup the renderer for Twig with a Twig_Environment instance and a base
+    // Setup the renderer for Twig with a Twig_Environment instance and a
-    // Response object to which it will write the rendered output
+    // PSR-17 Response factory for generating the Response object
     $renderer = new Middle\View\TwigRenderer(
         new Twig_Environment(...),
-        new Zend\Diactoros\Response()
+        $responseFactory
     );

     $router->get('home', '/',